Shimson Kleuger: Death and burial

-Shimson Kleuger died on 26 May 2000, three months before the renovation of the Oświęcim Synagogue was completed.
+Shimson Kleuger died in Oświęcim on 26 May 2000, three months before the renovation of the Oświęcim Synagogue was completed.
 There were no Jews remaining in Oświęcim to prepare him for burial in the correct manner (Jewish law prescribes a ritual washing prior to burial).
-The closest rabbi, Rabbi Sacha Pecaric of Krakow, was summoned.
+The closest rabbi, Rabbi Sacha Pecaric of Kraków, was summoned.
 He went to the mortuary in Auschwitz to perform the taharah ceremony.
 A minyan, a quorum of 10 males over the age of 13, was also required – a busload of American Jewish students agreed to attend the funeral to make up this number.
 Kleuger was the last person buried in the old Oświęcim Jewish cemetery which had been revived after the war.

 Kleuger House

 After Shimson Kleuger died, his siblings, Moshe and Bronia, donated the house to the Auschwitz Jewish Center, which also runs the Oświęcim Synagogue and the adjacent Jewish museum.
 The house was converted into a cafe called Cafe Bergson with the help of a Kickstarter campaign in 2014.
 The AJC carried out renovation work and converted the house to the Cafe Bergson museum café, along with educational and exhibition space.
 The original entrance door with a mark of a mezuzah has been preserved and the historical elements of the building inside have been exposed.

 At Cafe Bergson, cultural and educational projects are organized: visitors learn about the past of Oświęcim and contemporary subjects such as human rights and the natural environment.
-The Kleuger House is situated at Pl. ks.
-J. Skarbka 5, 32-600 Oświęcim.
-The cafe also hosts cultural events.
-It is open daily from 11 am–7 pm.